FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ### BossBar

-    <game or player> create bossbar ( testBossBar | WHITE ) //Create a bossbar in any color
-    <game or player> open bossbar ( testBossBar ) //Open bossbar to the player
-    <game or player> close bossbar ( testBossBar ) //Closes the player's bossbar
+    create bossbar(testBossBar, WHITE) //Create a bossbar in a certain color open bossbar(testBossBar) //Opens the bossbar to the player close bossbar(testBossBar) //Closes the player's bossbar
-    <game or player> remove bossbar ( testBossBar ) //Remove bossbar
+    remove bossbar(testBossBar) //Remove bossbar
-    <game or player> set size bossbar ( testBossBar | 1 ) //Set the process bar of the boss bar to a number from 0 to 1
+    set size bossbar(testBossBar, 1) //Set the process bar of the boss bar to a number from 0 to 1 set type bossbar(testBossBar, SOLID) //Set the style for the bossbar set color bossbar(testBossBar, WHITE) //Set the color of the bossbar exists bossbar (testBossBar) // Prints whether the boss bar exists
-    <game or player> set type bossbar ( testBossBar | SOLID )
-    <game or player> set color bossbar ( testBossBar | WHITE ) //Set the color of the bossbar
-    <game or player> exists bossbar ( testBossBar ) // Prints whether the boss bar exists
     // Available colors: PINK, BLUE, RED, GREEN, YELLOW, PURPLE, WHITE
     // Possible styles: SOLID, 6, 10, 12, 20 or not

-### Food
+###

     food //print the player's hunger level
     set food 20 //set the player's hunger